DigiBP/digibp-saentis/README.md

 | ------------------ |
 |1.
 Click on "Open a new Incident (First point on the Picture above) 2.
 Fill out all fields like this example an cklick "create ticket" ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IncidentCreationPHP.png) 3.The Incident was successfully transmitted when "Success" appears. ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IncidentCreationPHPSuccess.png)|

+Note: **If the Incident is "Critical", a Twitter message is generated directly.
+The same procedure as when you want to enter an Incident in Camunda that is classified as "Critical".**

 ----------------------------------------------------------------------------------------------------------------------------------------
 ### Create an Incident via eMail